cetinkaya/foldermergeview/README.md

 This settings file contains two lists: `folders` and `runners`.

 Here the folder `/tmp/docs` is listed as a folder that `foldermergeview` should look at when listing the files.
-All subfolders of this folder are scanned for files.
-The files that matches either of the regular expressions in `runners` list.
-Notice that `runners` list is a list composed of strings of the form key:value.
+All subfolders of this folder are scanned for files. `foldermergeview` lists all the files that matches either one of the regular expressions in the `runners` list.
+Notice that the `runners` list is a list composed of strings of the form key:value.
 Here the key is a regular expression and the value is the name of an executable.
 If the file matches with the regular expression, `foldermergeview` associates that file with the provided executable.
-If the user selects the file in the list and presses `right` arrow key, the executable will be called with the path of the file given as an argument.
+If the user selects the file in the list and presses the `right` arrow key, the executable will be run with the path of the file given as an argument.

 ## Compilation